Gauge symmetry of excited states in projected entangled-pair state simulations

-where $\mathcal{H}_{\mathbf{q}}$ and $N_{\mathfrak{B}_\mathbf{q}}$ represent the effective Hamiltonian and norm matrices.
+where $\mathcal{H}_{\mathbf{q}}$ and $\mathcal{N}_{\mathbf{q}}$ represent the effective Hamiltonian and norm matrices.

 The locally conserved vison makes the Hamiltonian (\ref{eq:ham}) block-diagonal.
 For better clarity, we categorize the 16 vison configurations into distinct vison sectors, spanning 0 to 4 visons.
 Each sector corresponds to a specific number of vison configurations: 1 for 0-vison, 4 for 1-vison, 6 for 2-vison, 4 for 3-vison, and 1 for 4-vison.
-The total DOS (at momentum $\mathbf{q}=\mathbf{0}$) shown in Fig.\ref{fig:wp_dos}(b) within each sector reveals fractionalized continua, indicative of multiple-spinon excitations.
+The total density of state (at momentum $\mathbf{q}=\mathbf{0}$) shown in Fig.\ref{fig:wp_dos}(b) within each sector reveals fractionalized continua, indicative of multiple-spinon excitations.

 \emph{Spin dynamics --} Spin excited states $\sigma_s^\gamma|\psi(A)\rangle$ on the $s$-site can be also labeled by the surrounding vison configurations $w_{1,2,3,4}$ since the flux operator $\hat{W}_p$ commutes or anti-commutes with local operators.
 Examining the plaquettes in Eq.(\ref{eq:GPEPS}), when $\sigma^x$ is applied on the site 2, 3, 5, or 6, we have $\sigma_s^x \hat{W}_p\sigma_s^x=-\hat{W}_p$; when $\sigma^x$ acts on the site 1 or 4, we have $\sigma_s^x \hat{W}_p\sigma_s^x=\hat{W}_p$.
 Consequently, the spin excited state $\sigma_s^x|\psi(A)\rangle$ introduces a vison in each of the two plaquettes containing the bond along the $x$-direction, adjacent to the $s$-site~\cite{Baskaran2007,Knolle2014a}.
 Similar outcomes apply for $\sigma_s^y|\psi(A)\rangle$ and $\sigma_s^z|\psi(A)\rangle$, leading to the following